Solar Power Bank 101: The Ultimate Guide

 While a solar panel can technically draw some power on an overcast day, the output drops dramatically.
 Solar charging is highly dependent on direct, bright sunlight.
 On a cloudy day, or if the panel is in the shade, the charging speed will be extremely slow and may not be enough to make a noticeable difference.
 For this reason, you should never rely on solar as your only charging method.
 It’s a fantastic backup for emergencies, but for reliable power on the go, a fully charged battery or a fast car charger is always your best bet.

-Our Top Picks for 20,000mAh Solar Power Banks
+Our Top Solar Power Bank Recommendations

 With so many options out there, picking the right solar power bank can feel a little overwhelming.
 The truth is, the “best” one really comes down to what you need it for.
 Are you a weekend hiker who just needs a reliable backup, or are you preparing for a week-long, off-grid adventure where every ounce of power counts?
 Your budget, the devices you need to charge, and how you plan to use it will all point you toward the perfect match.